In this article, Professor Desmet mentions a few interesting concepts from (mass) psychology.

 This can be felt in the workplace, among other things.
 Now that the lockdown and the associated leave (which didn't really feel like a leave) are almost behind us, we have to slowly return to the old work regime.
 Many of us will once again be confronted with the experience described in the bestsellerBullshit JobsThe working day seems to be a succession of obligations that one has to fulfill without knowing who is actually benefiting from it.

 As someone said to me recently, you would almost long for another lockdown.
-For quite a few people, this seems to be the only way to escape the exhaustingrat raceAnd at least in the fight against the virus, to experience some meaningfulness and connection with the other.
-Thus, in the current mass formation, we find another characteristic of psychological symptoms: they are attempts to solve the underlying problem ... which are detrimental in the long run.
+For quite a few people, this seems to be the only way to escape the exhaustingrat raceand at least experience some meaning and connection with others in the fight against the virus.
+In the current mass formation we find another characteristic of psychological symptoms: they are attempts to solve the underlying problem ... which are detrimental in the long term.

 This is the task we face: to find meaning and connection in life without the need for a war with a virus.
 Where in our Western worldview is there an opening that offers the prospect of a meaningful existence as a human being?

-In this article, Professor Desmet mentions a few interesting concepts from (mass) psychology.
+In this piece, Professor Desmet mentions a few interesting concepts from (mass) psychology.
 My selection: -...

 Posted By Anton Theunissen onFriday, September 4, 2020